jayskano/post-install-config/README.md

 <br />

 <h2>Conclusion</h2>
 This project gave me the hands-on experience in setting up a functional help desk system tailored to an IT support workflow.
 I developed a deeper understanding of the IT support structure and how effective configurations improves ticket management and team efficiency.
+This laid the groundwork for simulating a real-world help desk environment.